Australia Garden Village: Disposal of land to raise new capital

 In April 2008, the arbitration document on the transfer of the land of Australia Villa 020 from Australia America Company to Fangxing Company.

-In the years that followed, the Australia-America Company sought partnerships with several major developers in hopes of reviving the Australian Villa project.
+In the years that followed, the Australia-America Company sought partnerships with several major developers in hopes of reviving the Australia Garden Village project.
 In 2003, Hu Yaozhi nearly reached an agreement with a real estate developer, but the deal ultimately fell through.
 The reasons for the failed contract were disputed by Hu and his associate Wu Kaiming.
 According to Hu, Wu believed the developer was not a suitable partner.
 However, Wu claimed the deal collapsed because Hu was unhappy with a last-minute reduction in the proposed purchase price.

 In 2004, in an effort to resolve its financial difficulties, the Australia-America Company (Aomei Company) transferred four land use certificates—Zengguoyong (1995) No. 018, No. 022, No. 024, and No. 026—covering a total of 340 mu of land, to Fangxing Company.
 According to Hu Yaozhi, the transfer was initiated at the request of Wu Kaiming, who aimed to facilitate a potential partnership with Cheung Kong Industries.
 To demonstrate goodwill, Wu reportedly lent Hu a sum of money to cover utility bills and employee wages.
 However, the two sides offered differing accounts regarding the land transfer price.
 Wu Kaiming stated that the land was sold at 38,000 and 50,000 yuan per mu, while Hu Yaozhi claimed the agreed price was 300,000 yuan per mu.
 Public records show that three contracts signed on 23 December 2004, listed prices of 38,000 yuan and 50,000 yuan per mu, while a contract signed on 30 December 2004, listed the price as 300,000 yuan per mu, with a total transaction amount of 102 million yuan.
 This figure matches the amount reported in the 2007 local tax return filed by the Australia-America Company.